pablitovicente/service_fleet_control/README.md

 * Please leave feedback and ideas in its Github Issues Section!
 * Ideas and Collaborators welcome!
 * If this is useful for you donate to an Environmental Organization or Local School needing resources :)

+# Credits
+* [Heziode](https://github.com/Heziode) for the best [script](https://github.com/Heziode/Simple-TLS-Client-Server-with-Node.js) for generating certificates for client/server.
+* The local 'Pizza Dev Team' for inspiring me to learn more.

 ## License